BabitMF/bmf/README.md

 If you want to have a quick experiment, you can try it on [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/BabitMF/bmf/blob/master/bmf/demo/edit/bmf_edit_python.ipynb)

 ### Meeting/Broadcaster
 This demo uses BMF framework to construct a simple broadcast service.
 The service provides an API that enables dynamic video source pulling, video layout control, audio mixing, and ultimately streaming the output to an RTMP server.
-This demo showcases the modularity of BMF, multi-language development, and the ability of dynamically adjusting the pipeline.
+This demo showcases the modularity of BMF, multi-language development, and the ability to dynamically adjust the pipeline.

 Below is a screen recording demonstrating the operation of broadcaster: